 The inspiration for the White Book series came, in part, from my love of Couperin’s Ordres for harpsichord, as well as the piano preludes of Debussy.
 Both composers used the keyboard as a vehicle to express the multi-faceted nature of life.
-The series is ongoing, and the third book – which will be for harpsichord – has been commissioned to be written in 2014.

 White Book 1 has something of the journey about it.
 The music departs from a central harmonic area in the first piece, and although it criss-crosses in and out of this harmony as the set unfolds it’s only with the last work that a sense of arrival is reached.
 The overall effect is somewhat like a Persian carpet, or a mosaic, with small linear motifs and tiny fragments of colour jostling together to create larger decorative patterns.

 The opening piece of book 1 is free flowing, and partly inspired by the unmeasured preludes of the French harpsichord composers.
 The music traces a line that opens out into different harmonic areas before fading into silence.